Chess Visualization Guide – Beat the Fog of War (0–1600)

 Do I need blindfold chess to improve visualization?

-Can adults really improve this?
+Can adults really improve chess visualization?

 Create a free ChessWorld account Back to Chess Topics